-This article provides a list of frequently asked questions about the GUID Partition Table disk architecture.
+Frequently asked questions about the GUID Partitioning Table disk architecture

 A partition is a contiguous space of storage on a physical or logical disk that functions as though it were a physically separate disk.
 Partitions are visible to the system firmware and the installed operating systems.
 Access to a partition is controlled by the system firmware and the operating system that is currently active.

 Why do we need GUID Partition Table?GUID Partition Table disks can grow to a very large size.
 As of July 2001, the Microsoft implementation supports a hard disk of up to 18 EB (512 KB LBAs).